Watermarking Text Data on Large Language Models for Dataset Copyright: Experiments

-Here, we compare our proposed method with the traditional MI methods.
+We compare our proposed method with the traditional MI methods.
 For each dataset, we select 50 member users from the training dataset and 50 non-member users from the testing dataset of the target model.
 Each user randomly selects a trigger among the three types of triggers and the configuration.
 Note that each owner has a unique pattern and trigger label to avoid causing conflicts in their own membership inference purposes.
-For the learning-based MI and the metric-based MI methods, we assume they can directly access to the rest training samples and testing samples of the target model.
+For the learning-based MI and the metric-based MI methods, we assume they can directly access half of the rest of the training samples and testing samples of the target model.
 Note that in the previous work \cite{shejwalkar2021membership}, two traditional MI methods only have access to the proxy datasets, which are disjoint from the training dataset and the testing dataset of the target model.
 In our setting, the learning-based MI and the metric-based MI methods can achieve stronger performance than the original ones.
-Table~\ref{table:morecompare} shows that the proposed method is superior to the two existing MI methods, even though they can access to the raw training data and testing data of the target model.
-One of the explanations behind the success of our proposed method is a ``one for one'' method, i.e., each user generates their own backdoored text, which injects unique backdoors into the target model.
-Then, each user can use unique trigger to verify the membership status of their data.
-However, the learning-based and metric-based MI methods are ``one for all'' methods, i.e., they try to learn a single classifier or use a single threshold to decide the membership status of all users.
-Thus, they may not generalize well and thus can not conduct MI precisely.
+Table~\ref{tab:more_results} shows that the proposed method is superior to the two existing MI methods, even though they can access more raw training data and testing data of the target model.
+One of the explanations behind the success of our proposed method is that we design a ``one for one'' method, i.e., each user generates their own backdoored text, which injects a unique backdoor into the target model.
+Then, each user can use a unique trigger to verify the membership status of their data.
+In contrast, the learning-based and metric-based MI methods are ``one for all'' methods, i.e., they try to learn a single classifier or use a single threshold to decide the membership status of all users.
+Thus, they may not generalize well and can not conduct MI precisely.
 For efficiency, we further demonstrate that \method is more sample-efficient than the previous approach \cite{hu2022membership} that takes the random guessing threshold to compute the boundary ASR.
 For comparison, we show the minimum marking ratios and also the boundary ASR for conducting successful MI.
 Table \ref{tab:inference_task_results} shows that our threshold policy can be $\sim 10 \times $ more efficient in marking ratio.